tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Relates an AmendmentMethod to an Amendment.'

 ### Comment

 'Use to link AmendmentMethods to Amendments.
-Describes the relationship between an Amendment concept in bdqffdq (needs, solutions, reports) and a ContextualizedEnhancement.'
+Describes the relationship between an AmendmentMethod (solutions)  and an Amendment (needs).'

 ********************